-Drs.
-Kenny and Guin were joined in late 2015 by postdoctoral fellow, Kristopher Lofgren, PhD.
+Dr. Kenny was joined in late 2015 by postdoctoral fellow, Kristopher Lofgren, PhD, who later was named a research scientist.
 The postdoctoral fellowship position is funded by the Norman L. Gillette Jr. Breast Cancer Research Fellowship, established by Don and Norma Vinger in 2005.
 Proceeds from the Foundation's annual Steppin’ Out in Pink walk helped to fully fund the endowment to make this fellowship possible.
 Steppin’ Out in Pink also provides ongoing financial support of our breast cancer research—both in the laboratory and clinical studies.
 The Kabara Cancer Research Institute, established by the late Dr. Jon Kabara and his wife, Betty, in 2009, funds Dr. Kenny’s position.

 Gundersen Medical Foundation supports basic research in hematology and oncology.
 In addition to breast cancer research, the laboratory conducts research in a variety of other cancers and blood disorders.